Operational playbook

 Next step

-Send the group brief before the itinerary gets locked.
+Send the route before it is locked.

-Most Vietnam group travel problems are easier to prevent before the proposal is finalized.
-Share the group size, market, dates, budget level, pace, and must-see places.
-We can suggest a cleaner structure before quoting the ground operation.
+Share the group size, market, dates, budget level, pace, and must-see places before the route is locked.
+We can review the structure before quoting the ground operation.